 Investments in commercial property have been made to raise income to offset the reductions in government funding.
-Given the uncertainties over the economy as a result of COVID-19 and the added uncertainties of Brexit, it is difficult to predict the future or whether investments will be adversely affected.
+Given the uncertainties over the economy because of COVID-19 and the added uncertainties of Brexit, it is difficult to predict the future or whether investments will be adversely affected.
 Investments are made following sound business cases from the outset, which are checked and challenged, and robust and rigorous monthly monitoring.
-However, given the current unprecedented situation, there are few if any transactions taking place to use as comparatives.
-See Investment Property note 4.4.3.

-The Council suffered substantial losses in commercial income raised from parking, commercial waste, leisure centres and other services as a result of the lockdown restrictions in place for most of 2020/21; this was partly but not fully mitigated by Government grants and other actions.
+The Council suffered substantial losses in commercial income raised from parking, commercial waste, leisure centres and other services because of the lockdown restrictions in place for most of 2020/21; this was partly but not fully mitigated by Government grants and other actions.
 As the restrictions are eased in 2021/22 it is anticipated that these losses will reduce, however this will be dependent on how and when the restrictions are lifted.
 Budget pressures to reflect an estimate of the performance in future years was included in the MTFP for 2021/22 - 2023/4.
 This will be monitored and managed through the Council's financial monitoring processes and reported to Executive Board on a quarterly basis.